 Also, think about your resource use.
 The decisions you make in your home can affect animals on the other side of the globe.
 For instance, beef consumption encourages deforestation or cattle pasture, as well as increase greenhouse gasses that lead to global warming.

 Help us understand what is happening to amphibians.
-Make a donation–all will help the fates of amphibians!
+Get involved and help secure the fates of amphibians worldwide!

 Text by Kellie Whittaker, University of California Berkeley